-A Hybrid Workshop for K-12 Teachers, Librarians and Administrators
+A Virtual Workshop for K-12 Teachers, Librarians and Administrators

 We are all bombarded with hundreds of videos and links each day, from a variety of sources that claim to be factual.
 But how do we separate the facts from the spin, the signal from the noise?
 And how to we help our students – the next generation of voters, workers and parents – make sense of it all?
 In this four-day, interactive academy, you will learn how to help them develop and apply critical thinking skills to judge the credibility and reliability of news reports.
 You'll learn from news professionals and educational experts how to apply the best practices to give your students the tools and vocabulary they need to understand and articulate the conclusions they draw.

-- Earn 20 CTLE hours in just four days with our hybrid schedule.
+- Earn 20 CTLE hours in just four days with our virtual schedule.

 Schedule